Legal representation of unaccompanied children

 Timing of appointments

-Galaţi: IGI-DAI sends a notification to DGASPC for the appointment of a legal representative within a maximum of 3 days or even on the day of registration of the asylum claim of the unaccompanied child, if possible.
+Galaţi: IGI-DAI sends a notification to DGASPC for the appointment of a legal representative the next day of registration of the asylum claim of the unaccompanied child.
 In 2020, DGASPC appointed a new legal representative for unaccompanied children.
 She works at the Day Centre for Children in Situations of Risk of Separation from Parents within DGASPC.
-There is only one legal representative appointed for all the unaccompanied children (JRS registered 118 unaccompanied minors in 2020 and even more in 2021), with no other person to fulfil her duties in case she is on medical leave or holidays.
+There is only one legal representative appointed for all the unaccompanied children (60 unaccompanied minors in 2022) with no other person to fulfil her duties in case she is on medical leave or holidays.
 The legal representative is a social assistant.
-In case the unaccompanied children leave the centre, a decision of withdrawal of the legal representative is issued and if they return to the centre the legal representative is appointed again.
-Unaccompanied children do not receive the state financial allowance for children.
-The legal representative only signs the necessary papers.
-Unaccompanied minors cannot contact her.
+According to the director of the centre the legal representative has two days per week dedicated to unaccompanied children in the centre.

 Rădăuţi: IGI-DAI sends a notification to DGASPC for the appointment of a legal representative.
-The procedure of appointment is burdensome and delayed.
-There is only 1 legal representative appointed for unaccompanied children.
-The legal counsellor was not aware of his profession.
+The procedure of appointment is no longer delayed.
+There is only 1 legal representative appointed for unaccompanied children and he is a legal counsellor.
 During his holidays the legal representatives is substituted by another legal representative.
-According to the stakeholders interviewed, the legal representatives do not meet or discuss with the unaccompanied children before the interview.
+According to the NGO representative, the legal representatives do not meet or discuss with the unaccompanied children before the interview.
 They only attend the interviews and do not draft legal submissions.
+Conversely, the director of the centre reported that they meet and discuss on the day of the interview.
+The appeal is lodged by the CNRR representative.

-Giurgiu: DGASPC appoints a legal counsellor to act as legal representatives.
-According to the director of the centre he/she is appointed in 1 – 2 days of the minor arriving.
-According to JRS, several representatives are appointed: some of them are social assistants and some legal counsellors, some of them attend the interviews and others the court hearings.
-The JRS representative reported that the legal representatives do not communicate with the minors, even at the interview, they have no knowledge of English language, they only come to the centre when they are requested and sometimes, not even then.
-There was a period when they did not even know who the legal representative of the minors was.
-This occurred when DGASPC transferred this responsibility to other employees, because the previous ones did not have the required training.
-Appeals are lodged by the legal representatives.
+Giurgiu: DGASPC appoints several social assistants to act as legal representatives According to the director of the centre he/she is appointed within seven days of the minor arriving.
+The CNRR representatives reported that the legal representatives do not communicate with the minors, even at the interview, they have no knowledge of English language, they only come to the centre when they are requested.
+There was a period when children had no legal representative.
 The director of the centre stated that they discuss the interview with the unaccompanied children before it takes place with the help of an interpreter.

 In February 2020, UNHCR notified the Romanian Ombudsman on the situation of a number of asylum-seeking children under 16 years accommodated in Stolnicu Regional Centre because DGASPC District 2 Bucharest has no available places to take them over.
 Representatives of the Romanian Ombudsman conducted an investigation at the regional centre Stolnicu and DGASPC.
 Among other things it was found that out of 15 unaccompanied children accommodated in the centre only 9 had a legal representative appointed, as for the other 6 children DGASPC did not respond to IGI-DAI notifications.
 The Ombudsman stated that although there is no time limit prescribed by the law for the appointment of the legal representative for unaccompanied minors, the time frame in which DGASPC Sector 2 achieves this, sometimes up to almost 3 weeks, is far too long.
 It was also noticed by the Ombudsman that the delays are caused by bureaucratic rules.[9]